cpe305/fall2016-project-chrisLee413/README.md

 Some Key Features:

   - Movement
     The player will be able to move left/right and have the ability to jump.

   - Attacking

-    The player will be able to "attack" enemies by jumping on their heads.
+    The player will be able to "attack" enemies by jumping on their heads and through the use of some power-ups (eventually).
   - Collecting Power-ups

     Players will be able to collect various power-ups (although only one is implemented), each with their own unique effect, to aid them on     every level.